 baseline: the first-year energy use intensity for the building at the beginning of the compliance determination process.

+benchmarking: the practice of comparing the measured performance of a device, process, facility, or organization to itself, its peers, or established norms, with the goal of informing and motivating performance improvement.
+When applied to building energy use, benchmarking serves as a mechanism to measure energy performance over time, relative to other similar buildings.

 binary control: a control loop in which there are only two states, such as on-off or open-closed.

 building: a structure, including mobile homes, manufactured homes, and other factory-built buildings, wholly or partially enclosed within exterior walls, or within exterior and party walls, and a roof, that affords shelter to persons, animals, or property.